mozilla-releng/relengdocs/procedures/misc-operations/puppet-pyup.rst

 Downloading the wrong wheel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Wheels are preferable for installation, but our download script doesn’t
+Wheels are preferable for installation, but our download script doesn't
 cover downloading all the versions of every wheel we need.

 For instance, sometimes a wheel is good for any python or platform.
 For